 Students are encouraged to suggest topics for future reading courses!

-Invariants of 4-manifolds from Khovanov homology We will study a new invariant, informally known as the “skein lasagne module,” that relies on ideas from representation theory and categorification, as well as some algebraic topology (blob homology, a close cousin of factorization homology) to construct invariants of smooth 4-dimensional manifolds.
+Invariants of 4-manifolds from Khovanov homology Studied a new invariant, informally known as the “skein lasagne module,” giving rise to invariants of smooth 4-dimensional manifolds.
+Organizer: Slava Krushkal